StochasticTinkr/MPS/README.md

 System requirements
 -------------------

 To build JetBrains MPS from sources you need JDK 8.
-Other JDK versions are currently not supported for building MPS from sources.
+Older JDK versions are currently not supported for building MPS from sources.

+IntelliJ IDEA Community or Ultimate edition shall be used to open the project.
+The versions of IntelliJ IDEA must reflect the version (branch) of the MPS project that you are opening:
+* IDEA 2018.2.* for MPS 2018.2 and the 182.* branches
+* The latest Idea EAP for the MPS master branch

+*For MacOS* users it is required to use the JetBrains JDK (https://bintray.com/jetbrains/intellij-jdk/).
+The JetBrains JDK must be added in the IntelliJ IDEA's "Project Settings" in the "Platform Settings" section.
+The name of this SDK must be "IDEA IC".
+The ideaIntegrationCommon and IDEAPlugin modules need this SDK and they will be using automatically as soon as you create it and give it the "IDEA IC" name.

 ----------------------